Edmund Gieseke was

 He is buried in Oak Hill Cemetery in Evansville.

 -Burial information found by Robert Nichols at: www.findagrave.com/cgi-bin/fg.cgi?page=gr&GRid=130045079

-Links to the two remaining local Gieseke organs:
+Links to the three remaining Evansville area Gieseke organs:

 St. Boniface in Fulda,